KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-HTMLSnippet by ulrichwisser](https://github.com/ulrichwisser/MMM-HTMLSnippet)

 1. There is no `package.json`.
-We need this file to gather information about the module.
+We need this file to gather information about the module for the website.
 2. Typo: Found `Magic Mirror` in file `MMM-HTMLSnippet.js`: Replace it with `MagicMirror²`.

 ### [MMM-HTTPRequestDisplay by Eunanibus](https://github.com/Eunanibus/MMM-HTTPRequestDisplay)

 1. There is no `package.json`.
-We need this file to gather information about the module.
+We need this file to gather information about the module for the website.
 2. Typo: Found `Magic Mirror` in file `MMM-HTTPRequestDisplay.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-HTTPRequestDisplay.js`: Replace it with built-in fetch.

 ### [MMM-Hue by MitchSS](https://github.com/MitchSS/MMM-Hue)

 1. There is no `package.json`.
-We need this file to gather information about the module.
+We need this file to gather information about the module for the website.
 2. Typo: Found `Magic Mirror` in file `MMM-Hue.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `jquery.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.

 ### [MMM-Hue-Controller by gueguet](https://github.com/gueguet/MMM-Hue-Controller)

 1. There is no `package.json`.
-We need this file to gather information about the module.
+We need this file to gather information about the module for the website.
 2. Typo: Found `Magic Mirror` in file `MMM-Hue-Controller.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.